Alfred Flechtheim: Recovery of artworks

 Flechtheim's heirs are attempting to recover artworks stolen from Flechtheim.
-These works reside in German museums and the Museum of Modern Art.
+These works reside in German museums and American museums, including the Museum of Modern Art.

+In 2014, the Museum Ludwig in Cologne restituted Oskar Kokoschka's “Portrait of Tilla Durieux” (1910) to the Flechtheim heirs after a long investigation.

 Ernst Ludwig Kirchner's "Das Soldatenbad" (1915) remained in the custody of Flechtheim's niece Rosi Hulisch in Berlin.
 It was acquired in 1938 by Kurt Feldhäusser, a member of the Nazi party.
 Upon Feldhäusser's death in 1945, the ownership of his collection passed to his mother, who brought the work to the United States and consigned it to the Weyhe Gallery in New York in 1949.
 It was then purchased by American philanthropist and collector Morton D. May of Saint Louis in 1952.
 May amassed one of the largest collections of German Expressionist art in America and donated over one thousand works from his collection to various institutions; Das Soldatenbad was donated to The Museum of Modern Art in New York in 1956.
 In an exchange in 1988, the work became part of the collection of The Solomon R. Guggenheim Foundation.
-In 2018 Das Soldatenbad was restituted to the heirs of Alfred Flechtheim by The Solomon R. Guggenheim Museum and Foundation after an extensive examination of the circumstances surrounding the painting's history.
+In 2018, Das Soldatenbad was restituted to the heirs of Alfred Flechtheim by The Solomon R. Guggenheim Museum and Foundation after an extensive examination of the circumstances surrounding the painting's history.
 In November 2018, it sold at Sotheby's for $21,975,800 (including fees).

-Oskar Kokoschka’s "Joseph de Montesquiou-Fezensac" (1910) was sold by Alex Vömel to the National Museum of Fine Arts in Stockholm where it would later be transferred to the Moderna Museet.
-It remained in the Moderna Museet’s collection until 2018, when it was restituted to Flechtheim’s heirs.
+Oskar Kokoschka's "Joseph de Montesquiou-Fezensac" (1910) was sold by Alex Vömel to the National Museum of Fine Arts in Stockholm where it would later be transferred to the Moderna Museet.
+It remained in the Moderna Museet's collection until 2018, when it was restituted to Flechtheim's heirs.
 In November 2018, it sold at Sotheby's for $20,395,200 (including fees).